bertelmonster2k/photoncloud.github.com/_posts/Reference/2012-05-15-MMO_Features.md

 ---
 {% include globals %}

--   Region-based interest management
-    -   Square tile algorithm with variable width, height and tile size is implemented.
-    -   Easily replaceable with other region algorithms (hexagonal, etc. see)

 -   Items (Avatars, NPCs, shared game objects)
     -   Clients can spawn, destroy and move items.
     -   Items can have properties that are readable by other clients and